sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #19.
 REplacing chacters A-C with Z-e
 #20.
 Created a script that removes C and c from input
 #21.
 Writing a script that reverses my input
+#22.
+Display all users and their home directories sorted by users